-We have hosted Elders and indigenous activists such as Pat McCabe, Lyla June Johnston, Aumrak Sapper (Mayan Priestess,) Flor de Mayo (13 Grandmothers,) Chief Marvin Swallow, Nandhili, Yamatoh, and Grandma Rose Romero (Taos Pueblo.)
+We have hosted Elders and indigenous activists since 2006 such as Pat McCabe, Lyla June Johnston, Aumrak Sapper (Mayan Priestess,) Flor de Mayo (13 Grandmothers,) Chief Marvin Swallow, Nandhili, Yamatoh, and Grandma Rose Romero (Taos Pueblo.)

 In the past, our workshops have featured some of the most profound teachers of our time, including Paul Stamets (author of Bestseller Mycelium Running,) "Bioneer" Miguel Santestevan, Astrologist Kaypacha (with the Pele Report) and Lisa Wimberger of The Neurosculpting Institute in Colorado.

 The following is a brief historical outline and description of the landscape and culture that contributes to the magic of Taos, NM.